Code-bolt/Hello-world/README.md

 # Hello-world
-New to this world... learn things fast
+New to this world... learn things fast.

 I want to be a useful man.